aouadimed/MiniDocto_flutter/README.md

 - ✅ **macOS** (Desktop support)
 - ✅ **Linux** (Desktop support)

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👨‍💻 Developer

-Built with ❤️ using Flutter

----

-**Mini Docto+** - Making healthcare accessible and convenient for everyone.